codealchemist/sil/README.md

 Current limitations:
 - syllables dictionary: it's hand made and only has a few words
 - language: only using spanish language right now
+- pronunciation of special first letters ("r" in spanish for example)

 ### Want to help?
 We should be able to create a simple tool to crowdsource the creation of the dictionary in multiple languages.